FENECON Home 10 assembly and operating instructions

 *Indoor or outdoor installation

-It is recommended that the FENECON Home 10 battery tower is installed in a well-ventilated room without sources of external heat.
+It is recommended that the FENECON Home 10 battery tower is installed in a well-ventilated room without external heat sources.
 However, the battery tower can also be installed outdoors protected from the weather (e.g. garage).

-Installation above 2000 m above sea level and in unventilated areas is not permitted.
+Installation at altitudes above 2000 m above sea level and in unventilated locations is not permitted.

 Also inadmissible places: - with an explosive atmosphere. - Places where flammable or oxidizing substances are stored. - Wet rooms. - Places where salty moisture, ammonia, corrosive vapors or acid can penetrate the system.